 These are the two key metrics to work out your working capital:

-• your current assets are items in your business like cash, inventory, equipment, and property that have value
+- your current assets are items in your business like cash, inventory, equipment, and property that have value

-• the money and services you owe are your current liabilities, like wages, tax, and bills
+- the money and services you owe are your current liabilities, like wages, tax, and bills

-How to use a working capital formula
+How to calculate working capital with a formula

 You can find out the working capital of your business through a simple formula.
-The basic formula is: your current assets – current liabilities = your working capital
+The basic formula is: your current assets – current liabilities = your working capital.

 So if the current assets in your business are worth £100,000 and your current liabilities are £80,000, your working capital would be £20,000.